exercism/docs/building/tracks/syllabus/README.md

 It's better to ask up front or while working on an exercise rather than discussing during code review.

 On GitHub you can mention the team @exercism/learning-mode.
-In Slack you can ask in the #learning-mode channel.
-Please email hello@exercism.org if you need an invitation to our Slack workspace.
+In the [Exercism forum][forum-support] open an issue in the Exercism Support category.

 ## Getting started